ianfisk/Poli-C/README.md

 Poli-C (pronounced "policy") is a fault tolerance utility for JavaScript.
 Inspired by [Polly for .NET](https://github.com/App-vNext/Polly), this library's aim is to help applications handle transient failures in asynchronous actions.

+## Supported Policies

+ - `RetryPolicy` - Sometimes you just need to try again.
+ - `CircuitBreakerPolicy` - Don't kick services while they are down.

 ## RetryPolicy Examples

 ### Basic